 As far back as opening its doors to international tourists ’70s after the regime of the dictators (Idi Amin and Apolo Milton Obote), Uganda has encountered a period of rapid development and change.

 Nowadays, an ever-increasing number of tourists from different parts of the world who visit the country are flocking to the country to experience its rich history and also to explore its amazing attractions in different national parks like the mountain gorillas in Bwindi Forest, Chimpanzees in Kibale Forest National Park and also the amazing wildlife in other parks like Kidepo Valley National Park, Murchison Falls National Park, Queen Elizabeth National Park among others.

 While modernization has implied that numerous western pleasantries are presently available in the country, there are as yet a couple of obstacles that may get the unprepared uninformed.

-After 5 years working in the tourism and transportation industry in Uganda, I’ve compiled some top tips for the first time traveler in the country.
+After 5 years of working in the tourism and transportation industry in Uganda, I’ve compiled some top tips for first-time travelers in the country.

-Hopefully, these will enable you discover what an amazingly challenging and lovely country this is.
+Hopefully, these will enable you to discover what an amazingly challenging and lovely country this is.